gbeckers/Birdwatcher/docs/recipes.rst

 =======

 A collection of short howto's.
-For more eleborate explanation, use the tutorial notebooks in the `jupyter notebook directory <https://github .com/gbeckers/Birdwatcher/tree/master/notebooks>`__ on Github.
+For more eleborate explanation, use the `tutorial notebooks <https://github.com/gbeckers/Birdwatcher/tree/master/notebooks>`__ on Github.